Religious freedom bill: Side effects of discrimination

 Apart from the direct injury of any specific instance of discrimination, there may be indirect effects of discriminatory law.
 Gay, lesbian, and bisexual adults reported an increase in mental distress between 2014 and 2016 if they lived in U.S. states that permitted denial of services to same-sex couples in 2015, whereas straight adults and people living in other states did not report the same increase in mental distress.
 Similarly, an analysis by scientists at the University of Pittsburgh published in the American Journal of Orthopsychiatry found that, after Indiana passed a religious freedom law in 2015, people in Indiana who identify as lesbian, gay, bisexual, or who question their sexual orientation self-reported worse physical and mental health.

 Federal law

+In early 2017, a four-page draft of an executive order, "Establishing a Government-Wide Initiative to Respect Religious Freedom", circulated within the new Trump administration.
+It would have allowed organizations not to comply with existing laws "when providing social services, education, or healthcare; earning a living, seeking a job, or employing others; receiving government grants or contracts; or otherwise participating in the marketplace, the public square, or interfacing with Federal, State or local governments."
+This exemption was particularly intended to affect choices related to sexuality, reproduction, and gender.
+It would have applied to "any organization, including closely held for-profit corporations".

-The Religious Freedom Restoration Act is limited.
+The Religious Freedom Restoration Act, signed by Bill Clinton and in effect since 1993, is limited.
 It cannot be used as a basis for discriminating against employees who identify as lesbian, gay, bisexual, or transgender, according to a federal appeals court in March 2018.

-Massachusetts Rep. Joseph Kennedy III is sponsoring a proposed amendment to the Religious Freedom Restoration Act that would prevent people from claiming religious exemptions to nondiscrimination laws.
-The amendment is called the Do No Harm Act (H.R.
-3222).
+Massachusetts Rep. Joseph Kennedy III sponsored a proposed amendment to the Religious Freedom Restoration Act that would have prevented people from claiming religious exemptions to nondiscrimination laws.
+The amendment, called the Do No Harm Act (H.R.
+3222), did not advance.

 In January 2018, the Department of Justice added a section called "Respect for Religious Liberty" to the United States Attorneys' Manual.